 Nurturing a love for nature from young

 Young children attending MFS pre-schools located at all the various locations, be it at HDB void decks, shopping malls, or are standalone, will have more opportunities to interact with and appreciate nature.
-Currently, more than 30 MFS pre-school centres have developed Community in Bloom (CIB) programmes with input from the National Parks Board (NParks) and MFS plans to set up a CIB garden at all of its pre-school centres.
+Currently, 97% of our pre-school centres have developed Community in Bloom (CIB) programmes with input from the National Parks Board (NParks) and MFS plans to set up a CIB garden at all of its pre-school centres.